antoniopassarelli/concentricjavatest/README.md

 *user*
 *user2*

-and two credit cards for the regular users.
+all with the same password (*password*), and two credit cards for the regular users.

 ## Stop the server